 How do we work with partners?

-In Kent and Medway, safeguarding children, young people and vulnerable adults is a multi-agency responsibility.
-In Kent and Medway there are up to three tiers in the council system.
-Parish and Town Councils will liaise with their district or unitary authority, and the district councils will liaise with Kent County Council alongside other partner agencies and bodies, including Kent Fire and Rescue Service, Kent Police and South East Coast Ambulance Service that have responsibility for undertaking safeguarding functions or supporting the agencies that do.
+In Kent and Medway, safeguarding children, young people and adults at risk is a multi-agency responsibility.
+There are up to three tiers in the Kent and Medway council system.
+Within these tiers, parish and town councils will liaise with their district or unitary authority.
+District councils will liaise with Kent County Council alongside other partner agencies and bodies, including Kent Fire and Rescue Service, Kent Police and South East Coast Ambulance Service, all of who have responsibility for undertaking safeguarding functions or supporting the agencies that do.

 More information is available:

-The Kent and Medway Safeguarding Adults Board (SAB) is a statutory multi-agency partnership which brings together agencies who work to safeguarding vulnerable adults in Kent and Medway.
+The Kent and Medway Safeguarding Adults Board (KMSAB) is a statutory multi-agency partnership which brings together agencies who work to safeguard adults at risk in Kent and Medway.

 More information is available on the KCC website